 - 3. When two or more transactions are substantially one arrangement, the transactions will be aggregated. - 4.
-Aggregated transactions are treated as a single dutiable transaction that took place at the same time as the last of the aggregated transactions.28 Duty is assessed on the combined dutiable value of the aggregated transactions and apportioned between the transactions.29 - 5.
-Transactions are not aggregated unless they are chargeable with the same rate of duty.30 However, if at least one of the transactions is a concessional transaction for residential land, the transactions may be aggregated and the residential rate of duty applies.31 - 6.
-If two or more transactions appear to be connected, or if there is an indication they may be part of one arrangement, the lodging party must: - (a) provide the information detailed in Duties Information Requirement: aggregation32 or a written statement consenting to the aggregation and
+Aggregated transactions are treated as a single dutiable transaction that took place at the same time as the last of the aggregated transactions.29 Duty is assessed on the combined dutiable value of the aggregated transactions and apportioned between the transactions.30 - 5.
+Transactions are not aggregated unless they are chargeable with the same rate of duty.31 - 6.
+If two or more transactions appear to be connected, or if there is an indication they may be part of one arrangement, the lodging party must: - (a) provide the information detailed in Duties Information Requirement: aggregation32 or a written statement consenting to the aggregation and - (b) lodge the transaction records together under one bundle or provide a covering letter with at least one transaction record referring to the other transactions that may be aggregated, including any transactions that have already been assessed for duty.

-28 Duties Act ss 37(4) and 205P(3).
+29 Duties Act ss 37(4) and 205P(3).